The Cold War: Berlin Air Lift (1948-49)

 Czechoslovakia

 The Soviets enginered a coup in Czechoslovakia in February 1948.
 Czechoslovakia was the last Eastern European country occupied by the Soviets that had any semblance of a democratic government.
 Elections had made the Communists the largest political party, but they did not have a majority and were forced to form a coalition with non-Communist parties.
 Many Czechs were hooeful that theifr country because of its geographic location and historical links coukld serve as a kind of political bridge between East and West.
 Stalin was, however, nit interested in bridge building.
 He wanted a reliable, compliant Czechoslovakia.
 The Communists armed their supporters and staged street demonstragtions.
 They were supported by th police because the Ministry of the Interioir was in the hands of the Communists.
 The army might have supoorted the Government if President Benes had decided to resist, but he believed that Soviet troops would intervene.
 Czecholslovakia at the time was almost entire surounded by Soviet satellites or Soviet occupied eastern Germanya nd Austria.
 He therefore yielded to the Communiksts and the country soon had a Stalinist Government.
 [Hudson, p.
 60.]
 The Soviet takeover of Czecheslovakia in 1948 helped convince the Western Allies to unite their occupation zones.
-The British and French had already largeky done so in 1947, but the French were reluctant.
+The British and French had already largely done so in 1947, but the French were reluctant.
 They were insisting on ibnternational control of the Ruhr.
 Finally agrement was reached in mid-1948.
 The Soviets objected to this seeing in it the evebntuak creation of a unified West German state.

-A Control Council was created in 1945 to allow the four occupying power to coordinate operatioins in divided Belin.
-Cooperation with the Soiviets began to break down in in 1947 as the Allied moved to unify their occupatioin zones, The Soviets also began to gradually escalate harassment of Western traffic to and from the city through the Soviet occupation zone.
 By early 1948 any semblance of a cooperation had largely broken down.
-General Clay reported a changing attitude anong Soviet officials whichbhe described as "faintly contemoptous, slightly arrogant and ceratinly assured".
-The Soviet delegates on March 20, 1948 walked out of the Control Council and subsequently refused to attend further meetings.
+General Clay reported a changing attitude anong Soviet officials which he described as "faintly contemoptous, slightly arrogant and ceratinly assured".
+The Soviet delegates walked out of the Berlin Control Council (March 20, 1948).
+They subsequently refused to attend further meetings.
 [Hudson, p.
 61.]

 Soviet Calculation